 11 of 14

 Shadowulf's western town is designed for 25-28 mm scale wargaming.
 This isn't the same as the old Shadowolf set from Australia but has a lot of similarities.
-There isn't much information about this set, but it appears you can either print the buildings yourself from the 'download original' link visible when you click on a building, or you can order them as printed buildings or sets.
+You can either print the buildings yourself from the 'download original' link visible when you click on a building, or you can order them as printed buildings or sets.

 12 of 14Continue to 13 of 14 below.